Skip to content

 The "Edit Project" pop up contains the following entries:

-• Project Name: Choose a unique name for your project.
+• Project Name: A unique name for your project.

 • Project Description: (Optional) A 1-2 sentence description of your project.